LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Discussion

+Beyond the described differences between input-level and output-level object aggregation, our results demonstrate that several other factors play a crucial role with respect to the achievable accuracy of object-based deep learning methods.

+First, we find that the object definition is a crucial element of the object-based deep learning pipeline: As can be seen in the ablation study in Section \ref{sec:ablation_object_definition}, the FH algorithm produces segments which are better suited for object-based land cover classification than SLIC, leading to higher classification accuracies.
+This can be explained by the fact that the specification of a MMU in FH is a straightforward extension whereas it requires surpression of smaller segments in SLIC, as described in Section \ref{sec:object_definition}.
+This leads to more objects which violate the assumption that a single land cover class describes all pixels within the segment.

+For input-level object aggregation, we find that the overall design of the deep learning model strongly affects the achievable accuracy.
+This is demonstrated by the fact that GUNet performs significantly better than BaseGNN, as shown in Section \ref{sec:effect_of_mmu} and that there is a large difference between the different graph convolution operators, as shown in Section \ref{sec:graph_convolution_operators_in_input-level_object_aggregation}.
+Both graph neural networks, however, outperform BaseMLP which shows that the spatial context provided by the graph structure is strongly beneficial in input-level object aggregation.
+Moreover, in Section \ref{sec:features_in_input-level_object_aggregation}, we observe a significant improvement when variability features were introduced into the classification.
+On the other hand, geometric features, as commonly used in object-based image analysis literature \citep{blaschke2010object,blaschke2014geographic,ma2017evaluation,cosma2023geometric} did not lead to significant improvements.
+Possible reasons for this may be that the shape features are redundant with the spectral features or that the coupling between geometric features and land cover classes is weak due to their diversity across geographies.

-Another important finding is that choosing a good architecture for a model is more important than scaling the parameter count in the considered setting with sparse labels.
-For instance, there is a large difference between the performances of DeepLabV3 and UNet, while the differences between using ResNet-18 or ResNet-50 in any of the two is barely significant.
+In the context of output-level object aggregation, an important finding is that choosing a good architecture for a model is more important than scaling the parameter count in the considered setting with sparse labels.
+For instance, the results in Section \ref{sec:segmentation_backbones_in_output-level_object_aggregation} show that there is a comparably large difference between the performances of DeepLabV3 and UNet, while the differences when using ResNet-18 or ResNet-50 is barely significant in any of the two.
 Indeed, none of the tested semantic segmentation methods reliably delivered improved performances when combined with increasingly powerful backbones.
 Again, this indicates that the inductive biases provided by a model are an important consideration under data sparsity and data availability constraints.
+Additionally, the results in Section \ref{sec:rescaling_in_output-level_object_aggregation} suggest that rescaling is a necessary step in output-level object aggregation.
+The likely reason for this phenomenon is that the backbones used by these models conduct spatial aggregation already in the first layers of the networks such that the high spatial granularity cannot be recovered later.
+The sparse label setting, which further introduces instability likely exacerbates this issue.